-1. S.25.02.22 Solvency Capital Requirement - for undertakings using the standard formula and partial internal model
+1. S.25.02.22 SCR - for undertakings using the Standard Formula and partial internal model

-2. S.25.03.22 Solvency Capital Requirement - for undertakings on full internal models
+SCR- for undertakings on full internal models 2.
+S.25.03.22

 RELEVANT ELEMENTS OF THE GROUP SOLVENCY AND FINANCIAL CONDITION REPORT THAT ARE NOT SUBJECT TO AUDIT